Skip to main content

-An interior designer had been searching for a year for an apartment with a real terrace in southern Paris.
-The Home Select property hunter found a 58 sqm 3-bedroom with a 15 sqm terrace on the top floor of an Art Deco building in the 14th arrondissement, through an off-market contact, and negotiated it to 685,000 euros from 720,000 euros asked.
+An interior designer had spent a year looking for a flat with a real terrace in southern Paris.
+The Home Select property hunter found a 58 sqm 3-room with a 15 sqm terrace on the top floor of an Art Deco building in the 14th arrondissement, through an off-market contact, and negotiated it down to 685,000 euros from the 720,000 asked.

 Mission overview